karandesaiii/Hottest-Trade-Stocks-On-Reddit-in-Realtime/README.md

 Enables discovery of stocks with recent increase in momentum and displays the best stock-specific comments.

-This notebook finds the most popular stocks (tickers) on any reddit discussion
+Detects the most popular stocks (tickers) on any subreddit's discussion thread.

 Similar to www.wsbdaily.com but wsbdaily.com analyzes last 24 hours, this code analyzes user-specified number of hours.
 (Example: last 8 hours, last 6 hours and so on).